YunoHost-Apps/gotosocial_ynh/README.md

 GoToSocial is still in alpha and **may be unstable**.

-GoToSocial require a dedicated root domain, for example: gotosocial.domain.tld.
+GoToSocial require a **dedicated root domain**, for example: gotosocial.domain.tld.

 This package is not-working single-sign on or LDAP integration.
 You will have a separate account from the rest of your Yunohost server, potentially with a different username and password.